-- To improve and enhance the cycle connection from the rail station (east) to the Twin Creeks Track and on to Middle Harbour. - 2 To improve cycling connections to and through the Local Centre. - To provide a new cycle connection from the rail station (west) to the Lane Cove National Park. - To provide bicycle parking at key destination points. - To work collaboratively with Transport for NSW towards improvements around the highway and the rail station. - 6 To improve bus stop facilities within the Local Centre.
+- 1 Improve and enhance the bicycle connection from the rail station (east) to the Two Creeks Track and on to Middle Harbour. - 2 Improve bicycling connections to and through the Local Centre. - Provide a new bicycle connection from the rail station (west) to the Lane Cove National Park. - Provide bicycle parking at key destination points. - Work collaboratively with Transport for NSW towards improvements around the highway and the rail station. - Improve bus stop facilities within the Local Centre.